Skip to main content

 Important Time Rules

-• Official game time is determined at the conclusion of the plate meeting
+• Official game time is determined at the conclusion of the plate meeting.
+Coaches are responsible for confirming the start time with the umpire-in-chief.

-• Championship game in the top bracket will NOT have a time limit
+• The championship game in the top bracket will not have a time limit and will play in traditional form.

-• All other bracket games follow the time limits listed above
+• All other bracket games follow the time limits listed above, including secondary-bracket championship games.

 Determining Home Team